Myofascial Release Therapy for Back Pain, Better Posture, More - Dr. Axe

 What Is Myofascial Release?

-Myofascial release (or MFR) is a type of hands-on treatment that is used to reduce tightness and pain in the body’s connective tissue system.
+Myofascial release (MFR) is a type of hands-on treatment that is used to reduce tightness and pain in the body’s connective tissue system.
 It’s intended to improve range of motion, flexibility, stability, strength, performance and recovery.

-The purpose of MFR is to detect fascial restrictions — areas of connective tissue that are tight, painful or inflamed — and then to apply sustained pressure to that area in order to release the fascia.
+The purpose of MFR is to detect fascial restrictions — areas of connective tissue that are tight, painful or inflamed — and then to apply sustained pressure to those areas in order to release the fascia.

 Ad

 Since it originated in the 1960s, literature regarding the effectiveness of MFR has been limited, shown mixed results and not been of the best quality.
-Recently, however, a 2015 systematic review concluded that “MFR is emerging as a strategy with a solid evidence base and tremendous potential.”
+However, a 2015 systematic review concluded that “MFR is emerging as a strategy with a solid evidence base and tremendous potential.”

 What is fascia?